fitnr/taft/README.md

 Generate static html files from Handlebars files with YAML front matter.

-Intended as a pandoc-like tool for building a simple page, or even for generating basic static websites, Taft is lightning fast and simple to use.
+Intended as a pandoc-like tool for building a simple page, or even for generating basic static websites, Taft is lightning fast, has a great command-line tool, and works for building many files or just one.

 ### Installing

 Taft works great installed either locally or globally.
-If you're running a local copy, use `node_modules/.bin/taft`.

 ````
 npm install [-g] taft
 ````

+(If you install locally, use `node_modules/.bin/taft` as the command instead of `taft` in the examples.)

 ## command line